kishoreksk/Settings-App/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-A single page Secured Settings App of customer for Enterprise cloud Product.
+The Secured Settings App designed as a Single page Application (SPA) which provides a rich experience to the customer, the interaction with the web navigation dynamically rewrites the page and fetch new contents from the web server seamlessly.
+This will provide enterprise level app experience to the end user.
+This app contains various modules providing user accessibility to the customers.
-Customers can able to configure more than one module in the settings page.
+Customers can configure the module settings rapidly by negating the need of full page reloads.
-Each module contains more than one user preference or configurations.
+Each module contains more than one user preference or configurations and these configurations are mutable.
+Modified changes reflect in the settings page effortlessly by the action of RESTful API's.

+## Example

+Here is an example of the settings page, which represents the configuration of the public-profile module is as shown below :

 ![Public profile settings](doc/assets/settings_app1.jpg)

 # API Guide

+REST APIs (Representational State Transfer) primarily use HTTP requests to do the following:

+GET – Retrieve the resource.

+PUT/PATCH – Update resource.

+POST – Create a resource.

+DELETE – Delete resource.

 ### Add new settings

+To create new settings module in the settings page, please use the curl command with valid parameters and values as shown below:

 ```bash
 Route: settings.json
 Method: POST